-In our opinion, the consolidated financial statements of Qatar International Islamic Bank (Q.P.S.C.) ("QIIB" or the "Bank") and its subsidiaries (together the "Group") present fairly, in all material respects, the consolidated financial position of the Group as at 31 December 2020 and its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with the Financial Accounting Standards (FAS) issued by the Accounting and Auditing Organization for Islamic Financial Institutions (AAOIFI) as modified by the Qatar Central Bank (QCB) and the applicable provisions of Qatar Central Bank regulations ("QCB regulations").
+In our opinion, the consolidated financial statements of Qatar International Islamic Bank (Q.P.S.C.) ("QIIB" or the "Bank") and its subsidiaries (together the "Group") present fairly, in all material respects, the consolidated financial position of the Group as at 31 December 2021 and its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with the Financial Accounting Standards (FAS) issued by the Accounting and Auditing Organization for Islamic Financial Institutions (AAOIFI) as modified by the Qatar Central Bank (QCB).